 LGBTQ: acronym for ‘lesbian, gay, bisexual, and/or transgender and queer’.

 Medical or physical transition: physical medical pathway that may include changes (puberty blockers, hormones and/or surgery) which may be used to alleviate gender dysphoria.
 There are age and stage restrictions in relation to each option, for example one has to be ‘around 16’ to access cross hormone therapy.
 Not all trans people will medically transition.

 Misgender, or mispronoun: use a pronoun or other language which is different to someone’s way of describing themselves.
 Understood to mean someone’s identity has not been recognised.

-Non-binary (also sometimes called genderfluid or genderqueer): not fitting neatly or exclusively into one of the binary gender categories.
-A non-binary person may have: a single fixed gender position other than male or female, no gender, a combination of male and female or other genders, or move between male, female and other genders - or they might not identify or agree with the concept of gender entirely.
+Non-binary (an umbrella term that includes genderfluid, genderqueer and other labels): not fitting neatly or exclusively into one of the binary gender categories.
+A non-binary person may have: a single fixed gender position other than male or female, no gender, a combination of male and female or other genders, or move between male, female and other genders – or they might not identify or agree with the concept of gender entirely.